FDIL501st/tmux-glow/README.md

 Depending on a user's main shell, the script checking the history must match the user's main shell.
 Otherwise the plugin will never find a markdown file to open.

+### Idea 3
+Reorganize the installation part II and III steps.
+Group instructions by shell, so a user can get all installation steps for their shell in one section.

+Currently any user will have to jump sections for all the information needed.